Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Setup for and tests

 \subsection{Polynomials}

 A least-squares method like \ppxf\ allows for a quick exploration of different modelling assumptions.
-In the course of this study I was able to easily test different options, each with all three SPS models, for all 3200 galaxies, to test how they affected the final results.
-In particular, I run models with both multiplicative and additive polynomials degree from \texttt{mdegree=degree=-1} (i.e. using only attenuation and no polynomials) to degree 4 and found that the solution changes slightly without polynomials but quickly stabilizes as soon as one allows for a nonzero degree.
-Results were similar when only using additive or only multiplicative polynomial to adjust the spectral stellar continuum.
+In the course of this study, I was able to easily test different options, each with all three SPS models, for all 3200 galaxies, to test how they affected the final results.
+To fit the spectrum, we can choose between additive or multiplicative polynomials (the photometry does not use any polynomials).
+Additive polynomials are specified by the \ppxf\ keyword \texttt{degree} and can help with template mismatch, AGN modeling or sky subtraction errors.
+Multiplicative polynomials are specified by the \ppxf\ keyword \texttt{mdegree} and can account for spectral flux calibration issues or reddening effects.

+For my tests, I run models with both multiplicative and additive polynomials degree from \texttt{mdegree=degree=-1} (i.e. using only attenuation and no polynomials) to degree 4 and found that the solution changes slightly without polynomials but quickly stabilizes as soon as one allows for a nonzero degree.
+Results were similar when only using additive or only multiplicative polynomials to adjust the spectral stellar continuum.
 This was a non-obvious result in the present analysis, given that the LEGA-C spectra were calibrated using SPS models \citep{vanderWel2021} and this non-standard calibration may leave an influence on the results.
-The polynomials should effectively remove any memory of possible inaccuracies in the spectral calibration.
+The polynomials should effectively remove any memory of possible inaccuracies in spectral calibration.
 I adopted the \ppxf\ keywords \texttt{mdegree=2, degree=-1} for my standard setup.